thiefuniverse/ORM_MYSQL/README.md

 Mysql ORM (Object Relation Mapping)

 # a C++ Orm for mysql #
-:relaxed:steal many many ideas and codes from this [cool man](https://github.com/BOT-Man-JL/ )'s :hurtrealbad: [sqlite orm](https://github.com/BOT-Man-JL/ORM-Lite), you also can go there and find his blog for explanation of sqlite orm.
+:relaxed:steal many many ideas and codes from this [cool man](https://github.com/BOT-Man-JL/ ):hurtrealbad:'s [sqlite orm](https://github.com/BOT-Man-JL/ORM-Lite), you also can go there and find his blog for explanation of sqlite orm.

 ## 1 Preparation  ##
 well,firstly you should have installed your mysql.